otuoma/DSpace/WATERMARK.md

 Follow up with the dspace documentation to complete the installation process.

-### Collection Re-Authentication Settings #####
+### Resource Re-Authentication Settings #####
-Create any dspace object and copy the resource's URI starting with the handle and add it the list below in local.cfg.
+Create any dspace object and copy the resource's URI starting with the handle and add it to the list as shown below in local.cfg.

-Separate each resource with a space.
+Separate each resource's URL with a space.
 Any URL pattern added here will force users to re-authenticate.

 ```
 reauthentication.patterns = handle/123456789/2 handle/123456789/3 handle/123456789/32